 How much does pest control advertising cost in Jacksonville?

-Most Jacksonville pest control operators run $200–$350 customer acquisition cost (CAC) on a healthy account, with general residential customers landing near $200 and termite customers running closer to $500 because the contract value justifies more spend.
-Google Local Services Ads charge $20–$70 per lead, Google Search Ads run $45–$150 per lead, and billboard flights start around $1,500 for 4 weeks at $4.50 CPM.
-WilDi Maps' Cost Per Verified Delivery (CPVD) starts at $0.20 per GPS-verified delivery on background rotation, with tunnels and zones priced higher for hyper-local precision.
-The variance across other channels is mostly waste — impressions delivered to renters, non-homeowners, out-of-market drivers, and bots.
+Most Jacksonville pest control operators run $200-$350 customer acquisition cost (CAC) on a healthy account, with general residential customers landing near $200 and termite customers running closer to $500 because the contract value justifies more spend.
+Google Local Services Ads charge $20-$70 per lead, Google Search Ads run $45-$150 per lead, and billboard flights start around $1,500 for 4 weeks at $4.50 CPM.
+WilDi Maps' Cost Per Verified Delivery (CPVD) starts at from $0.25 per GPS-verified delivery on background rotation, with tunnels and zones priced higher for hyper-local precision.
+The variance across other channels is mostly waste: impressions delivered to renters, non-homeowners, out-of-market drivers, and bots.

 What are the best advertising channels for pest control in Jacksonville?